gianca1992/url-shortener-fastAPI/README.md

 When the main.tf file is invoked, some AWS infrastructure is automatically deployed and then the pull-run-shortener.sh is triggered to install docker, pull the image from the docker registry and instanciate a container where the url shortener app is running on an EC2 instance.

-In order for Terraform to interact with AWS, you need and AWS free tier account, an AWS programmatic access key and a key pair to interact with the EC2 instance.
+As prerequisites, you will need to install Docker and Terraform in your local machine, you need to create an AWS free tier account, a docker hub account, an AWS programmatic access key and a key pair for Terraform to be able to interact with the EC2 instance.

 ###  A
-Install docker locally, clone the repo, cd to the root dir where Dockerfile dir resides, edit the Dockerfile as needed and when you are ready
+Clone the repo, cd to the root dir where Dockerfile resides, edit the Dockerfile if needed and when you are ready

 ### B
 Build the image locally: